semgrep/semgrep-docs/docs/release-notes/latest.md

   ...
 end
 ```
-- **Java:** Fixed naming bug affecting Java and other OO languages that allowed a method parameter to shadow a class attribute.
+- **Java:** Fixed a naming bug affecting Java and other object-oriented (OO) languages that allowed a method parameter to shadow a class attribute.
 For example, in:
   ```
   class Test {